djjudas21/puppet-freeradius/README.md

 Unless overridden in another section, the dn from which all searches will start from.
 Required.

 ##### `server`
-Hostname of IP address of the LDAP server.
+Array of hostnames or IP addresses of the LDAP server(s).
 Note that this needs to match the name(s) in the LDAP server certificate, if you're using ldaps.
-Default: `localhost`
+Default: [`localhost`]

 ##### `port`
 Port to connect to the LDAP server on.
 Default: `389`